Support for Students in the Issaquah & Sammamish Areas

 KCLS Digital Navigators: Learn computer skills and internet basics.
 Get help finding low-cost broadband and devices.
 Meet with one of our staff members online or by phone.
 Do you need a computer or new or better Internet access at home?
 Digital Navigators can help you find low-cost options.
 Digital Navigators can also help you find resources to learn basic computer and internet skills.
 Make an appointment online.
 Or, call our help line, Ask KCLS, at (800) 462-9600

-Affordable Connectivity Program Enrollments End February 7, 2024
+Affordable Connectivity Program Ended April 2024

 HCA Lifeline Phone Services